-Sara E. Williams, PhD, is a clinical psychologist specializing in the assessment, treatment, and research of pediatric chronic pain.
-She is the clinical director of the Functional Independence Restoration program for inpatient pediatric chronic pain rehabilitation.
-She also practices as a pain psychologist in the Headache Center and Pain Management Clinic.
+As a pediatric pain psychologist, I specialize in the assessment and treatment of pediatric chronic pain.
+I help outpatients with pain management and inpatients with chronic pain rehabilitation.
+I am the clinical director of the Functional Independence Restoration Program, and I also practice as a pain psychologist in the Headache Center and Pain Management Clinic.

 Pediatric chronic pain; pediatric psychology; cognitive behavioral therapy

 Psychosocial factors affecting pediatric chronic pain; parent-child interaction

 Behavioral Medicine, Pain Management, Headache Medicine, Clinical Psychology